The 2025 MDAnalysis UGM (User Group Meeting) will be held in-person across 3 days, November 9th-11th, 2025, at Arizona State University.

 To get from the airport to anywhere in Tempe either take a cab (traditional or self-driving Waymo) or rideshare (Lyft, Uber).

-The workshop will be held in the Student Success Center in the Department of Physics at Arizona State University (room PSF 186 in the [Physical Sciences F building][PSF]).
-The address is
+The workshop will be held in the Student Success Center in the Department of Physics at Arizona State University (room PSF 186 in the Physical Sciences F building) and room PSH 350 in the Physical Sciences H building.
+The address is:

 Department of Physics